narbehaj/ssl-checker/README.md

 Port is optional here.
 The script will use 443 if not specified.

 `-j, --json`	Use this if you want to only have the result in JSON

+`-p, --pretty` Use this with `-j` to print indented and human readable json

 `-H, --host`	Enter the hosts separated by space